Sensirion/arduino-ble-gadget/documents/SCD30_Monitor_Tutorial.md

 * **Software Setup**: Learn how to setup your computer to program the development board
 * **Monitor Setup**: Learn how to monitor your CO2 levels on your computer and via the *Sensirion MyAmbience CO2* app

+If you have a [LILYGO® TTGO T-Display ESP32](http://www.lilygo.cn/prod_view.aspx?TypeId=50033&Id=1126&FId=t3:50033:3) then make sure to follow the instructions on the very bottom of this tutorial to enable the UI of your gadget.

 ## Hardware Setup

 To complete this tutorial, you'll need